Max: These are a naive people.

 - Evil Brit: Conroy Bumpus.
 He's from Liverpool, England, despite being a country music superstar and currently residing in Nashville.

-- Excuse Plot: The whole bigfoot hunt is really just an excuse for Sam & Max to wreck havoc at various tourist traps throughout the USA.
+- Excuse Plot: The whole bigfoot hunt is really just an excuse for Sam & Max to wreak havoc at various tourist traps throughout the USA.

 - Eye Scream: Invoked and Played for Laughs.
 If you talk to Max and choose the duck option, you might get:Sam: I think I've got something in my eye.